MicrosoftDocs/ATADocs/ATPDocs/investigate-a-computer.md

 ---
 # required metadata

-title: Azure ATP computer investigation tutorial
+title: Microsoft Defender for Identity computer investigation tutorial
-description: This article explains how to use Azure ATP security alerts to investigate a suspicious computer.
+description: This article explains how to use Microsoft Defender for Identity security alerts to investigate a suspicious computer.
 keywords:
 author: shsagir
 ms.author: shsagir
-ms.date: 09/15/2019
+ms.date: 10/26/2020
 ms.topic: tutorial
 ms.collection: M365-security-compliance
 ms.service: azure-advanced-threat-protection

 # optional metadata

-#ROBOTS:
-#audience:
-#ms.devlang:
 ms.reviewer: itargoet
 ms.suite: ems
-#ms.tgt_pltfrm:
-#ms.custom:

 ---

 # Tutorial: Investigate a computer

 [!INCLUDE [Rebranding notice](includes/rebranding.md)]

 > [!NOTE]
-> The Azure ATP features explained on this page are also accessible using the new [portal](https://portal.cloudappsecurity.com).
+> The [!INCLUDE [Product long](includes/product-long.md)] features explained on this page are also accessible using the new [portal](https://portal.cloudappsecurity.com).

-Azure ATP alert evidence provides clear indications when computers have been involved in suspicious activities or when indications exist that a machine is compromised.
+[!INCLUDE [Product long](includes/product-long.md)] alert evidence provides clear indications when computers have been involved in suspicious activities or when indications exist that a machine is compromised.
 In this tutorial you'll use the investigation suggestions to help determine the risk to your organization, decide how to remediate, and determine the best way to prevent similar attacks in the future.

 > [!div class="checklist"]
+>
-> * Check the computer for the logged in user.
+> - Check the computer for the logged in user.
-> * Verify if the user normally accesses the computers.
+> - Verify if the user normally accesses the computers.
-> * Investigate suspicious activities from the computer.
+> - Investigate suspicious activities from the computer.
-> * Where there other alerts around the same time?
+> - Where there other alerts around the same time?

 ## Investigation steps for suspicious computers